Dragon1 Standard: Business Process Orientation

 Communicable Diagrams

-Often process models using wireframe shapes are very hard to read and understand for non-process-modelers.
-Therefore Dragon1 promotes the creation of informal diagrams or artist impressions of process models.
+Process models often using wireframe shapes are hard to read and understand for non-process-modelers.
+Therefore, Dragon1 promotes the creation of informal diagrams or artist impressions of process models.

-Below you see such an example of an informal diagram.
-Without knowledge of process modeling most directors, managers, project workers and other stakeholders understand the business process in a short period of time
+Below is an example of an informal diagram.
+Without knowledge of process modeling, most directors, managers, project workers, and other stakeholders understand the business process in a short period

 process model artist impression